Backend Security: Beyond the Basics

 Rate Limiting

-Here's a rate limiter I use that's more forgiving for real users but tough on bots:
+Here is a rate limiter I use.
+It is easy for real users but tough on bots:

 import rateLimit from 'express-rate-limit';